Hanbo-Cheng/DAWN-pytorch/README.md

 * ```2024.10.21``` 🔥 We update the Chinese introduction [](https://zhuanlan.zhihu.com/p/2253009511).
 * ```2024.11.7``` 🔥🔥 We realse the pretrained model on [hugging face](https://huggingface.co/Hanbo-Cheng/DAWN).
 * ```2024.11.9``` 🔥🔥🔥 We realse the inference code.
 We sincerely invite you to experience our model. 😊
+*  ```2025.2.16``` 🔥🔥🔥 We realse the unified inference code.
+Now you can run the test pipeline with only one script. 😊
 ## TODO list:
 - [x]  release the inference code
 - [x]  release the pretrained model of **128*128**
 - [x]  release the pretrained model of **256*256**
-- [ ] release the test code for HDTF dataset
+- [x] release the unified test code
 - [ ] in progress ...